Answers to common questions about becoming a Grocery Outlet licensee

 A: We recently acquired a chain of Amelia’s Grocery Outlet Bargain Markets in Pennsylvania and are planning to expand along the East Coast.
-We are also looking to expand near markets where we are now in Washington State, Oregon, California, Idaho and Nevada.
-By 2019, we hope to have a full presence of stores in the Los Angeles area.
+We are also aggressively expanding into Southern California.
+Additionally, we are continuing to expand near markets in Washington State, Oregon, California, Idaho and Nevada.

 Q: How are locations chosen?